-- The maintenance and integrity of the RZB Finance (Jersey) IV Limited website is the responsibility of the directors; the work carried out by auditors does not involve consideration of these matters and accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements or audit report since they were initially presented on the website. - Legislation in Jersey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+- The maintenance and integrity of the RZB Finance (Jersey) IV Limited website is the responsibility of the directors; the work carried out by auditors does not involve consideration of these matters and accordingly, KPMG Channel Islands Limited accepts no responsibility for any changes that may have occurred to the financial statements or our audit report since they were initially presented in the website. - Legislation in Jersey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.
+The directors shall remain responsible for establishing and controlling the process for doing so, and for ensuring that the financial statements are complete and unaltered in any way.